PromptPex: Automatic Test Generation for Language Model Prompts: Limitations

 \section{Limitations}

-\toolname{}, while promising, faces several key limitations.
-The system is currently designed to handle single-input prompts as a single string, which can be interpreted as multiple components, but lacks support for structured inputs like embedded prompts.
-Additionally, \toolname{} does not support generating dummy RAG data as input alongside tests, limiting its applicability in prompts which also take RAG data as input.
+\toolname{} currently handles single-input prompts as a single string, which can be interpreted as multiple components, but lacks support for structured inputs like embedded prompts. \toolname{} does not support generating dummy RAG data as input alongside tests, limiting its applicability in prompts which also take RAG data as input.
+Since many prompts use another prompt as input, there is a risk of prompt injection attacks.
+Although we filter malicious inputs using Azure AI Content Safety~\cite{azure-content-safety}, injection risks can still affect specification extraction, test generation, and evaluation.

-Many prompts used in \toolname{} take another prompt as input creating risk of prompt injection attacks.
-We filter out the malicious inputs using Azure AI Content Safety~\cite{azure-content-safety}.
-Despite following best practices and proper prompt delimitation, the potential for injection attacks can affect the specification extraction, test generation, and evaluation.
-We use \llmjudge{} for output validation, though the use of LLMs for output validation, while effective, is not 100\% reliable~\cite{llm-eval-bad-wang2023large} and may impact the system's overall accuracy.
-LLMs also exhibit self-bias when evaluating their own outputs~\cite{pride-prejudice}. \toolname{} rely on \gptfouro{} for both test generation and test output validation risking the overall accuracy due to the propagation of these biases.
-We consider using code-based validation methods as a future improvement to address some of these issues.

-Furthermore, \toolname{} faces parsing challenges due to occasional formatting issues in generated results, which can lead to failures in processing artifacts.
-We plan to implement structured output as future work to mitigate these issues. \toolname{} consistently generates more concise tests compared to the baseline, which, while not observed to reduce quality, may be less preferable in contexts requiring more detailed descriptions, such as abstract or note generation.
-These limitations collectively provide clear directions for future work and improvements to \toolname{}.